 - Researcher: Doctorate

-While in school students learn how to deliver physical care and emotional support to people who are ill, injured or recovering from surgery.
-They learn about drug administration, care of different populations, nutrition and the use of information technology, for example.
+Nursing majors learn how to deliver physical care and emotional support to people who are ill, injured or recovering from surgery.
+They learn about drug administration, how to care for different populations, nutrition, and the use of information technology.
 Advanced practice or leadership nursing positions require additional education, usually in the form of at least a master's degree.

-Coursework will vary by level of education and occupational pursuit.
+Coursework will vary by level of education and the occupation you are pursuing.